AT&T Corporation: Origins

 AT&T started with Bell Patent Association, a legal entity established in 1874 to protect the patent rights of Alexander Graham Bell after he invented the telephone system.
 Originally a verbal agreement, it was formalized in writing in 1875 as Bell Telephone Company.

-In 1880 the management of American Bell had created what would become AT&T Long Lines.
+In 1880 the management of American Bell created what would become AT&T Long Lines.
 The project was the first of its kind to create a nationwide long-distance network with a commercially viable cost-structure.
 The project was formally incorporated in New York as a separate company named American Telephone and Telegraph Company on March 3, 1885.
 Originating in New York City, its long-distance telephone network reached Chicago, Illinois, in 1892, with its multitudes of local exchanges continuing to stretch further and further yearly, eventually creating a continent-wide telephone system.
 On December 30, 1899, the assets of American Bell were transferred into its subsidiary American Telephone and Telegraph Company (formerly AT&T Long Lines); this was because Massachusetts corporate laws were very restrictive, and limited capitalization to ten million dollars, forestalling American Bell's further growth.
 With this assets transfer at the very end of the 19th century, AT&T became the parent of both American Bell and the Bell System.

-AT&T was involved mainly in the telephone business and, although it was a partner with RCA, was reluctant to see radio grow because such growth might diminish the demand for wired services.
-It established station WEAF in New York as what was termed a toll station.
-AT&T could provide no programming, but anyone who wished to broadcast a message could pay a "toll" to AT&T and then air the message publicly.
-The original studio was the size of a telephone booth.
-The idea, however, did not take hold, because people would pay to broadcast messages only if they were sure that someone was listening.
-As a result, WEAF began broadcasting entertainment material, drawing amateur talent found among its employees.
-Opposition to AT&T's expansion into radio and an agreement with the National Broadcasting Company to lease long-distance lines for their broadcasts resulted in the sale of the station and its developing network of affiliates to NBC.